 '''

 import argparse

 from cmd2 import with_argparser_and_unknown_args

 dir_parser = argparse.ArgumentParser()

 dir_parser.add_argument('-l', '--long', action='store_true', help="display in long,

 →format with one item per line")

 @with_argparser_and_unknown_args(dir_parser)

 def do_dir(self, args, unknown):

 """List contents of current directory."""

 No arguments for this command

 if unknown:

 self.perror("dir does not take any positional arguments:", traceback

 →war=False)

 self.do_help('dir')

 self.last_result = CmdResult('', 'Bad arguments')

-return

 Get the contents as a list

 contents = os.listdir(self.cwd)

 '''

-1.8.5 Sub-commands
+1.8.6 Sub-commands

-Sub-commands are supported for commands using either the @with\argparser or @with\argparser\and\unknown\args decorator.
+Sub-commands are supported for commands using either the @with_argparser or @with_argparser_and_unknown_args decorator.
 The syntax for supporting them is based on argparse sub-parsers.

-Also, a convenience function called cmd\with\subs\completer is available to easily add tab completion to functions that implement subcommands.
+Also, a convenience function called cmd_with_subs_completer is available to easily add tab completion to functions that implement subcommands.
 By setting this as the completer of the base command function, the correct completer for the chosen subcommand will be called.

 See the subcommands example to learn more about how to use sub-commands in your cmd2 application.
-This example also demonstrates usage of cmd\with\subs\completer.
-In addition, the docstring for cmd with subs completer offers more details.
+This example also demonstrates usage of cmd_with_subs_completer.
+In addition, the docstring for cmd_with_subs_completer offers more details.

-1.8.6 Deprecated optparse support
+1.8.7 Deprecated optparse support